 Treating worms in horses

-Due to parasites becoming increasingly resistant to the active ingredients used in equine worming products (anthelmintics), it is recommended that you test for the presence of worms using a faecal worm egg count before worming horses.
-This will help you to decide whether your horse needs worming or not.
+Due to parasites becoming increasingly resistant to the active ingredients used in equine deworming products (anthelmintics), it is recommended that you test for the presence of worms using a faecal worm egg count before deworming horses.
+This will help you to decide whether your horse needs deworming or not.
 This will show the presence of most adult worms, but not tapeworm, nor encysted small redworm.

 Tapeworm can be tested for via either a blood test or a saliva test.
-It is not currently possible to test for encysted small redworm, although a new saliva test is under developement, so it is recommended that all horses are treated to remove these in late autumn or early winter to remove the associated risk.
-All other worming should be undertaken only when tests show a horseis carrying a specific worm burden.
+A new small redworm blood test is due to become commercially available from September 2019 which will identify burdens of small redworm, included those at the encysted stage in their life cycle.
+Speak to your vet if you like more information.
+Otherwise it is recommended that all horses are treated to remove encysted small redworm in late autumn or early winter.
+All other worming should be undertaken only when tests show a horse is carrying a specific worm burden.

-Prior to worming your horse use a weight tape or weigh bridge to work out your horse’s weight.
+Before worming your horse use a weight tape or weigh bridge to find out your horse’s actual weight.
 Do not guess.
-It is important that you administer the correct amount of a relevant wormer to treat the worms you are looking to target.
-Under dosing risks the worms affecting your horse developing a resistance to the active ingredients, making it more difficult to treat them in future.
+It is important that you give the correct amount of a relevant dewormer to treat the worms you are looking to target.
+If you guess your horse’s weight you risk under dosing which could lead to the worms currently affecting your horse developing a resistance to the active ingredients, making it more difficult to remove them in future.

 The regular (at least weekly) removal of droppings from turnout paddocks and grazing land is a highly effective way of preventing the infective stages of worms passing from a fresh pile of droppings on to the surrounding grass and thereby on to other horses.
-It’s also recommended to avoid overstocking paddocks with large numbers of horses; rotate and rest paddocks to allow grass to recover; and alternate horses with grazing cattle and sheep will all help reduce worm infestions.
+Avoiding overstocking paddocks with large numbers of horses; rotating and resting paddocks to allow grass to recover; and alternating horses with grazing cattle and sheep will all help reduce worm infestions on pasture.

 Horse wormers: active ingredients